Afghan woman in limbo at Kabul airport after Taliban sweep

 With hundreds of Afghans rushing the tarmac of Kabul’s international airport desperate to flee the return of the Taliban, a young Afghan woman stood in limbo between two worlds.

-In one world, Massouma Tajik would board a flight to a country she did not know, destined to become a refugee.
+In one world, the 22-year-old would board a flight to a country she did not know, destined to become a refugee.
 In another, she would stay in an Afghanistan under Taliban rule, forced to wipe out the last 20 years of all that she had built and achieved.

 Sleepless, hungry and scared she has been waiting for hours at the airport for a flight she feared would never come with questions she could not answer.